 What is Catnip

-Where to Buy Catnip
+How to Grow Catnip

-Catnip is also a great herb for human consumption.
-While catnip has a stimulating affect on cats it has the opposite affect on humans.
-It is often made into a tea with the leaves and flowers.
-For hundreds of years catnip has been used as a sedative to help treat insomnia.
-It is also used to treat gas and digestive problems, scarlet fever, cough, headaches, motion sickness, anxiety, stress, nervousness, and many other problems.
+This amazing herb is not just for cats!
+While it has a stimulating effect on them, it’s quite the opposite for humans.
+People often consume it by preparing a tea with the leaves and flowers.
+The tea has a sedative effect and is used to treat insomnia.
+You can also use this herb to treat gas and digestive problems, scarlet fever, cough, headaches, motion sickness, anxiety, stress, nervousness, and many other problems.
 Pregnant women should avoid catnip.

 To Prepare Catnip Tea: Place 1-2 tablespoons of fresh catnip leaves into a cup, add boiling water, and let steep for 10-15 minutes.